Fifty Shades Of Grey | 2015

 Control-freak Christian is taken aback at Ana’s sudden announcement that the next day she’s off to visit her mother in Savannah, Georgia.

-The ‘Savannah’ hotel bar in which Ana discusses her new relationship with her mother (Jennifer Ehle) is The Fish House in Stanley Park, 8901 Stanley Park Drive.
+The ‘Savannah’ hotel bar in which Ana discusses her new relationship with her mother (Jennifer Ehle) is The Fish House in Stanley Park (which has also closed – oh dear, the curse of Fifty Shades?), 8901 Stanley Park Drive.
 When Christian suddenly shows up, many women might think it’s time to consider taking out a restraining order, but Ana is happy to take off for another mystery trip, this time looping and rolling in a glider at Boundary Bay Airport, a few miles southeast of the hardware store in Delta.

 An urgent phone call summons the two back to the Escala, where Ana pushes the limits of what she’s willing to do and, depending on your level of cynicism, the film ends with either a daring structural shock, or a blatantly contrived teaser for the sequel.